meguta/dotfiles/Readme.md

 ### nvim

 * The deoplete plugins will require the python version of `nvim`, called `pynvim`.
 They are installed with the command `pip install`
+    * deoplete-clang will need the path to `libclang.so` and the path to `lib/clang`. `libclang` must be installed for this to work.
 * Powerline fonts will be needed for powerline

+### urxvt
+* Some fonts do not work this terminal.
+* Copy and paste with Alt+C & Alt+V
+    * Make sure that Alt is not conflicting with i3

 ### polybar